The64thGamer/cheeseepedia/locations_archive/Location Pages M-Z/west-palm-beach-fl-2471-okeechobee-blvd.md

 latitudeLongitude = ["26.70633907","-80.09052248"]
 +++

 ***2471 Okeechobee Blvd, Store #777*** was a Chuck E. Cheese's that opened on December 26, 2013 with a {{< wiki-link "Circles of Light" >}}, which is still open to this day.
 This location received 2.0 in March 2022, and kept the COL, but removed the bot.
-This is not to be confused with the West Palm Beach, FL (2101 Palm Beach Lakes) *Pizza Time Theatre* which opened in December 1982 and closed sometime in 1984 with a {{< wiki-link "Cyberamics Balcony Stage" >}} and {{< wiki-link "West Palm Beach, FL (4646 Okeechobee Blvd)" >}} *Chuck E. Cheese's Pizza* which opened on December 18th, 1990 with a {{< wiki-link "Cyberamics Road Stage" >}} and closed in December 2004 with a finalized Road Stage.
+This is not to be confused with the West Palm Beach, FL (2101 Palm Beach Lakes) *Pizza Time Theatre* which opened in December 1982 and closed sometime in 1984 with a {{< wiki-link "Cyberamics Balcony Stage" >}} and {{< wiki-link "West Palm Beach, FL (4646 Okeechobee Blvd)" >}} *Chuck E. Cheese's Pizza* which opened on December 18th, 1990 with a {{< wiki-link "Road Stage" >}} and closed in December 2004 with a finalized Road Stage.

 ## Stages